Threshold Detection¶

 -

-Link to the detection interval time range, judge the query result of the detection metric for the last few minutes, do not trigger an event;
+Link the detection interval time range to determine the query result of the detection metric for the last few minutes, do not trigger an event;

 -

-Link to the detection interval time range, judge the query result of the detection metric for the last few minutes, treat the query result as 0; at this time, the query result will be re-compared with the threshold configured in the Trigger Conditions above to determine whether to trigger an abnormal event.
+Link the detection interval time range to determine the query result of the detection metric for the last few minutes, treat the query result as 0; at this point, the query result will be compared with the threshold configured in the Trigger Conditions above to determine whether to trigger an abnormal event.

 -